e-commerce, architecture-patterns, event-driven-architecture, real-time-processing, apache-kafka, stream-processing

 E-commerce platforms require monitoring at multiple levels: infrastructure metrics (broker health, disk usage), application metrics (processing latency, error rates), and business metrics (order completion rates, inventory accuracy).

-Distributed tracing helps diagnose issues across microservices.
+Distributed tracing (using OpenTelemetry) helps diagnose issues across microservices.
 When an order fails, teams need to trace the flow from checkout through payment, inventory, and fulfillment services to identify the failure point.

 Compliance and Data Privacy